VerifyTests/Verify/docs/combinations.md

 # VerifyCombinations

-VerifyCombinations allows all combinations of the given input lists to be executed, and the results all written to one file.
+VerifyCombinations allows all combinations of the given input lists to be executed, and the results all written to a single file.

 ## Method being tested